The Runaway Bride

 On the planet Earth in a church somewhere in London, a nervous bride begins to make her way up the aisle.
 Under the glare of a room full of people she progresses, but all is not well.
 Suddenly she begins to illuminate with a golden glow and as an alien whine rings out she screams.
 Her body reduces to a glowing cloud of gas, flying up through the ro of and then out into space, towards a small blue box floating beside a burning star.

 She reforms her human shape inside the craft, and the occupant of the ship splutters in shock, as she demands to be told who he is, where she is and into what she has just materialised.

-In trying to find out anything unique about Donna, the Doctor asks if her fiancéeee might have a zip on his forehead, a reference to the disguises used by the family Slitheen in Aliens of London/World War Three and Boom Town.
+In trying to find out anything unique about Donna, the Tenth Doctor asks if her fiancéeee might have a zip on his forehead, a reference to the disguises used by the family Slitheen in Aliens of London/World War Three and Boom Town.

-- The Doctor refers back to his encounter with Torchwood in Army of Ghosts / Doomsday, an administration founded in the episode Tooth and Claw that was referenced in most of the episodes of series two, including The Christmas Invasion and the series one finale The Parting of The Ways.
+The Tenth Doctor refers back to his encounter with Torchwood in Army of Ghosts / Doomsday, an administration founded in the episode Tooth and Claw that was referenced in most of the episodes of series two, including The Christmas Invasion and the series one finale The Parting of the Ways.
 The Cardiff branch of Torchwood was examined in it’s own spin- off series, set after the events in Army of Ghosts / Doomsday.

-- The Doctor states his pockets are biggeron the inside, which is something the BBC books touch upon.
-The Doctor’s pockets are also dimensionally trancendental — like the TARDIS – and there are loads of stuff in them.
+The Tenth Doctor states his pockets are biggeron the inside, which is something the BBC books touch upon.
+The Doctor’s pockets are also dimensionally transcendental – like the TARDIS – and there are loads of stuff in them.